gyekelar/Lab_CubeStats1/README.md

 ## Marking Guide
 Here is the [mark sheet](MarkSheet.txt) used for grading.
 Assignments that are too short to be adequately judged for code quality will be given a zero.
 In particular, your submission will be evaluated as follows:
 * 10% for code cleanliness, readability, and comments
-* 10% for proper use of a stack frame and frame pointer (if needed)
+* 10% for proper use of stack loads or stores (if needed)
 * 80% for calculating correct ranges and statistics for dimensions up to 3
 * 20% bonus for calculating correct ranges and statistics for dimensions 4 and up